What are you afraid of?

 Talking about monsters and other fears

-- Based on your discussion, help your child research any animals they are fearful of to learn to separate truth from fable.
-Check the Learn More page of this site for reliable links.
+Based on your discussion, help your child research any animals they are fearful of to learn to separate truth from fable.
+Check the Our Favorite Links page of this site for reliable links.

 As the moon illuminates the night sky, it seems that everyone is sleeping, but the woodlands are very much alive.
 The silent flyers and soft steppers creep through the night, unheard, hunting and following the moonlight.
 Owls, bats, opossums, and raccoon are just a few of the animals that hold safe the secrets of the night.